1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Steinway Grand Piano (1868) | An early 88-key piano with cast iron frame, aliquot stringing and Brazilian rosewood case. | Metropolitan Museum of Art

-Romantic era technical innovations gave pianos greater resonance, dynamics and note range.
+Romantic era technical innovations gave pianos greater resonance, dynamics, and note range.
+These improvements allowed a solo pianist to fill a theatre with sound or perform a concerto with a large orchestra.

 Sympathetic strings—called aliquot (L-ah-quit) stringing—were added to pianos during the nineteenth century.
 Aliquot strings are not played but enrich the tone and resonance of the piano via sympathetic vibration.
-Additional strings increase string tension, necessitating use of a stronger frame, hence cast iron replaced the wood frames of earlier designs.
-Range expanded from five to seven octaves, yielding more tonal possibilities than the pianos of Mozart and Beethoven.
+Additional strings increase string tension, necessitating the use of a stronger frame; hence, cast iron replaced the wood frames of earlier designs.
+The range expanded from five to seven octaves, yielding more tonal possibilities than the pianos of Mozart and Beethoven.

 During the nineteenth century, the piano was the family entertainment center and played a similar role to music streaming today or vinyl records of the twentieth century.
 When people wished to hear the latest hit song, they bought the sheet music and played it on the piano.
 Music publishing was booming, churning out piano sheet music of the latest hits.